A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 \subsubsection{Added cost of Using XAI}

-AI/ML powered radio resource allocation, resource scheduling, and power allocation are integral functions of ORAN (Fig. \ref{fig:ORANXAI}).
-To ensure accountability, open distributed units that host those models will also require pipelines built to generate and communicate explanations.
-This requirement calls for more computation power and resources \cite{ brik2022deep }.
+AI/ML-powered radio resource allocation, resource scheduling, and power allocation are integral functions of ORAN (Fig. \ref{fig:ORANXAI}).
+To ensure accountability, open distributed units hosting those models will also require pipelines to generate and communicate explanations.
+This requirement requires more computation power and resources \cite{ brik2022deep }.
 ML and AI models use real-time data from the RAN to monitor the RAN's health and performance.
-As O-RAN's security and management capabilities are enhanced because of the obtained results, added costs are justifiable.
+As the obtained results enhance O-RAN's security and management capabilities, added costs are justifiable.
 XAI techniques applied to those ML techniques will require additional time, effort, and resources.
-Non-real-time \gls{RIC} will require additional computation power to host training jobs for ML models as well as XAI methods.
+Non-real-time \gls{RIC} will require additional computation power to host training jobs for ML models and XAI methods.
 However, explanations are typically urgent.
 Therefore, a certain leeway in power is possible.